nelsonfigueroa/nelson.cloud/content/posts/2023-01-06-key-types-in-ruby-hashes-can-be-confusing.md

 In both scenarios, values will retain their type.

-If a key is added to the hash after the hash has been created, that key will retain it's type.
+If a key is added to the hash after the hash has been created, that key will retain its type.
 This can lead to situations where a hash has keys that are of multiple data types.

 ## Hashes With Hash Rocket Syntax